glycerine/art-adaptive-radix-tree/README.md

 # the Adaptive radix tree (ART): sorted and speedy

-This project provides an implemention of the Adaptive Radix Tree (ART) algorithm[1].
+This project provides an implemention of the Adaptive Radix Tree (ART) data structure[1].

 Why?
-In read-heavy situations, ART trees can be faster than the built in Go map or sync.Map while _also_ providing sorted-ordered-key lookups, range queries, and remaining goroutine safe if writing does become necessary.
-See the benchmarks below.
+In read-heavy situations, ART trees can be faster than the built in Go map and sync.Maps while _also_ providing sorted-ordered-key lookups, range queries, and remaining goroutine safe if writing does become necessary (see the benchmarks below).
+Modern analytic-oriented databases like Tableau and DuckDB leverage ART trees to implement their indexes because they provide significant speedups[6].
+They were designed in 2013 by the German academic computer scientists whose HyPer project was bought to provide the backend engine for Tableau[7].

 An ART tree is a sorted, key-value, in-memory dictionary.
 It maps arbitrary []byte keys to